Financial agreement after separation

 A financial agreement after separation is a formal arrangement between former partners that sets out how assets, liabilities, and financial interests will be divided following the end of a relationship.
 This type of agreement allows couples to settle property privately without needing court involvement.

 For an agreement to be legally binding, it generally needs to meet specific requirements set out in the Family Law Act.
 These requirements exist to ensure both parties have genuinely consented, understood the agreement, and received appropriate advice.
-The process typically involves each party obtaining independent legal advice before signing, which helps protect both people and reduces the risk of disputes later.
+The process generally involves each party obtaining independent legal advice before signing, which people often associate with reducing the likelihood of later disputes.

 Many people choose this approach because it can be faster, less costly, and less adversarial than court-based property settlement.
-However, the process requires clear communication and honest disclosure of all financial information.
+People often note that the process generally involves clear communication and honest disclosure of all financial information.

 Key points

-• A financial agreement allows you to settle property privately between separated partners
+• A financial agreement allows separated partners to settle property privately between themselves

-• Both parties must have independent legal advice before signing
+• Both parties generally obtain independent legal advice before signing.

-• The agreement must be in writing and meet specific legal requirements
+• An agreement is generally in writing and meets specific legal requirements.

 • Full financial disclosure is generally required from both parties